Building an ADU in Torrance. Rules, costs, timeline.

 Long-term ADU rental returns in Torrance are strong but

-vary by neighborhood.
+figures.
 One-bedroom ADUs in West Torrance

 and Southwood typically command $2,400–$3,200 per